Congratulations on being admitted to KU Law! Next, you have important steps to take to prepare for your arrival. Let’s get started.

 As a first step, you’ll need to set up your personal KU account, which requires an online ID and password.
-You’ll use your ID to access crucial online services, including Enroll & Pay, university email, Blackboard, and your myKU portal.
+You’ll use your ID to access crucial online services, including Enroll & Pay, university email, Blackboard and Canvas, and your myKU portal.

 You do not need to take any additional action to enroll unless you have a hold on your student record.
 Once you’ve set up your KU online ID, log in to Enroll & Pay and check for enrollment holds.
 Look for holds in the rightmost column of the Enroll & Pay Student Center.

 Before arriving on campus

 It is your duty to notify the Office of Admissions if there are any changes in the answers you submitted on your application, specifically any character and fitness issues.
 More information about the character and fitness disclosure requirement is below.

 KU Law’s admissions office works closely with the KU Office of Financial Aid on financial aid packages.
 Our office will update you as this process moves forward.
 If you have questions about your financial aid package once it has posted, contact the KU Office of Financial Aid & Scholarships.

 LSAC must receive your final transcript by August 25.
 Absent extraordinary circumstances, an administrative hold will be placed on your KU account if you do not meet this deadline.
 A failure to deliver final transcripts by October 15 will further result in an administrative withdrawal and full dismissal without refund from the program.
 Review the refund policy and refund schedule.

 Locating housing in Lawrence is typically very easy.
 Visit the Housing page to find directories of available listings and the KU Graduate Studies housing guide specifically for graduate students.
 Admitted students can find roommates by posting in the entering class Facebook group.